mmore500/mmore500.github.io/_posts/2018-10-12-diurnal-sleep.md

 ## Working Late

-If you are a busy beaver surfing an endless wave of imminent deadlines, working late makes sense.
+If you are a busy beaver surfing an endless wave of imminent deadlines, working late can seem reasonable.
-When I started to realize .
+Seriously considering the impact that staying up will have on my sleep for days to come (or weeks, if it really throws me off kilter) has really changed my calculus.
 Now, unless I truly cannot avoid it, I try to avoid working after 10 p.m.
-Often, working late can be avoided [through some proactive effort](https://waitbutwhy.com/2013/10/why-procrastinators-procrastinate.html).
+Often, working late *can* be avoided [through some proactive effort](https://waitbutwhy.com/2013/10/why-procrastinators-procrastinate.html).
-Even in a pinch though, I'll sometimes decide to just go to bed anyways.
+Even in a pinch, though, I'll sometimes decide to just go to bed.
-Taking seriously the impact that staying up to do it will have on your sleep for days to come (or weeks, if it really throws you off kilter)TODO

 Also, beware and resist (sometimes subtle) institutional forces that [encourage](https://www.bostonglobe.com/metro/2018/09/08/many-college-students-don-sleep-well-this-harvard-course-hopes-change-that/xMiKiboMFH8UFMR9lgennL/story.html) or [mandate](https://medium.com/@mattyoung_97598/sleep-deprivation-with-regards-to-hackathons-722d9d43c2ad) working late.

 ## Age

 This one isn't really so much something you can do as something you can hope for.
-Maybe more reasonable sleep hours tend to accompanying advancing biological age.
+Maybe more reasonable sleep hours tend to accompanying advancing biological age?

-Luckily, it turns out that graduate school is a great place to age quickly.
+Luckily, it turns out that graduate school is a great place to age rapidly.

 ## Acute versus Chronic